 Brown rice - I have used whole bran carnarolli and arborio rice, but it takes forever to make, and I have not gotten the creaminess we expect from a delicious homemade risotto.

 Mushrooms - all mushrooms work.
 You can use porcini, cremini, portobella, shiitake.
-We use a mix of Cardoncelli mushrooms and Cremini mushrooms (also nicknamed brown button mushroom, baby Bellas or portobello mushrooms (which make great stuffed portobello's as a side dish).
+We use a mix of Cardoncelli mushrooms and Cremini mushrooms (also nicknamed brown button mushrooms, baby Bellas, or portobello mushrooms (which make great stuffed portobello mushrooms as a side dish).

 Herbs - I don't let a lack of herbs stop me from making a risotto, but I always have some fresh or dried herbs in my kitchen.
 My favorites?
 Rosemary, thyme, and sage.